tylerFowler/curtains.vim/README.md

 By default the light scheme will use the `morning` colorscheme and the dark scheme will use `default`.

+## System Theme Detection
+On MacOS the default scheme can also be set to `system`, which will load the system's theme (i.e. light or dark) and use that.
+On other systems, using the `system` default scheme will use the dark scheme.

+Feel free to submit a PR for dark theme detection on other systems!

 # Usage
 After adding the settings you can now run the `LightScheme` and `DarkScheme` commands to switch between themes.